Escalation Policy activated again at Tullamore Hospital

 Midlands Regional Hospital, Tullamore

-The HSE's Escalation Policy has been activated for the second time this week amid serious overcrowding at Tullamore Hospital.
+Tullamore Hospital has once again activated its Escalation Policy to deal with A&E overcrowding.

+According to the INMO this morning, 29 patients are awaiting admission at Tullamore's A&E department with 20 of those on trolleys.

-In a statement, management said, "Tullamore Hospital is very busy today, Thursday 8th of November with 18 patients requiring admission to an inpatient bed in the Emergency Department."
+In a statement, management said, "Tullamore Hospital remains extremely busy this morning, Friday, November 9, with many patients requiring admission.
+There are currently 34 people in the emergency department and 20 admitted and awaiting an inpatient bed.
+Just over 111 people attended the Emergency Department on November 8."

-"The escalation policy is activated and patients are being advised that they will experience delays as the hospital manages the peak in attendance and additional demand on the service."
+"The Hospital is complying with the escalation policy and all measures are being taken to address the current situation, including active discharge planning by working with patients, families and Community Health Organisations to plan discharges so beds can be available for those admitted," a spokesperson said.

 "The Hospital regrets any delays experienced by our patients.
-Hospital Management are working to implement measures so that patients can transfer to wards and hospital beds as quickly as possible and are working with Community Health Organisations to minimise discharge delays for patients."
+People are being advised that they will experience delays as the hospital prioritises care for patients most in need.
+People are asked to consider all their healthcare options, including Injury units or GP and Out of Hours Services which may provide more appropriate and comfortable healthcare for those who are not in need of urgent attention," they concluded.

 Leave your comment